Updated July 2018

 The tires on the Ironman are 16” semi-slick and built mainly for paved surfaces.
 The tires on the SUS are more knobby and rugged, which provide increased traction and toughness while running on rougher terrain.

 Think of the Ironman as a road bike and the SUS as a mountain bike.

 According to reviews by distance runners, the tires need to be replaced about every 500 miles or so (what?
 Who runs that far, LOL).
 Y’all are crazy.

 Other than the fixed-front wheel situation, the Ironman and SUS also have a hand brake for better control while running.
 The bicycle-style hand brake offers more control, especially when going down hills.

 Size & Weight

-The weight is about the same as their civilian counterparts (Flex & Pro), and the frame on the Ironman is the same as well (high-strength aluminum alloy) but the frame on the SUS is high-strength chromoly and aluminum.
+The weight is about the same as their civilian counterparts (Flex & Pro), and the frames on the Ironman and SUS are the same as well (high-strength aluminum alloy).

 The folding of the Ironman and SUS is the same as the Revolution, except the fixed-wheel protrudes more because it can’t swivel.
 Fortunately, the front wheel pops off like a bicycle tire (i.e., very easily) to allow a tighter fit in your car.